Wind modelling, made simple

 Refining your wind modelling

-As your project progresses, perhaps to on-site collection of wind resource data and engineering design with specific wind turbines, you can use specialised wind modelling software with specific turbine power curves and wind resource data to simulate the expected output from your system and upload the results into Gridcognition.
+As your project progresses, perhaps to on-site collection of wind resource data and engineering design with specific wind turbines, you can use specialised wind modelling software with specific turbine power curves and wind resource data to simulate the expected output from your system and upload the results into Gridcog.